CoderOO7/todoroll/README.md

 # todoroll

-A chrome todo extension made in react to focus on dail goals and improve your productivity.
+A chrome todo extension made in react to focus on daily goals and improve your productivity.

 ## DEMO